madelinepet/portfolio/README.md

 # portfolio
-A Django app showcasing my Python and React JS skills.
+A django app deployed to Heroku.